muratk3n/thirdwave/en/2019/01/qa-1.md

 And let's be honest here, Cameron got into all this not bcz he wanted to 'ask the people', but because he wanted to crush his detractors inside the party.
 The vote was supposed to be a layup, remember?.
-But the derractors sensed this, and campaigned in a do-or-die mode bcz it was abt their survival which ironically increased their effectiveness, they sold their message (read: lied) better.
+But the detractors sensed this, and campaigned in a do-or-die mode bcz it was abt their survival which ironically increased their effectiveness, they sold their message (read: lied) better.
 Now here we are.